 Runs every 30 minutes between the Park & Ride and Fern Lake trailheads.

 This shuttle leaves from the Estes Park Visitor Center, which has free parking, and only stops at the Park & Ride inside the park where you can transfer to another shuttle route.
 In 2022, reservations are required to ride the Hiker Shuttle in addition to a park pass.
 They cost $2 and can be purchased at recreation.gov.

 Estes Park Visitor Shuttles

-The town of Estes Park also provides free visitor shuttles from its downtown visitor center to the Beaver Meadows entrance station (where you can connect with the park shuttle) and various stops in town.
+The town of Estes Park also provides free visitor shuttles from its downtown visitor center to various stops in town.
 The five shuttle routes operate daily from late June through mid-September.
 Get more details at Visit Estes Park.